22nd and 24th U.S. President

 He was born Stephen Grover Cleveland on March 18, 1837 in Caldwell, New Jersey to Richard Falley Cleveland and Ann Neal.
 Grover Cleveland served in a number of political offices before becoming president.
 He was Sheriff of Erie County, New York, in the early 1870s.
 He went on to serve as the Mayor of Buffalo and Governor of New York before becoming president in 1885.
 In 1908 Grover Cleveland suffered a heart attack and died.

-President Cleveland has one of the largest groups of famous kin that we have come across.
-He is kin to more than a dozen U.S. presidents and to members of the recent royal family including Princess Diana, Queen Elizabeth II, and the Dutchess of Cambridge Catherine Middleton.
+Grover Cleveland is kin to more than a dozen U.S. presidents and to members of the recent royal family including Princess Diana, Queen Elizabeth II, and the Dutchess of Cambridge Catherine Middleton.
 As a former Commander-in-Chief of the U.S. armed forces, it's only fitting that he be related to such celebrated generals as General Robert E. Lee, General William Tecumseh Sherman, General George S. Patton, and General Douglas MacArthur.

 There are plenty of television and film celebrities with connections to President Cleveland such as Lucille Ball, Brooke Shields, Glenn Close, and Clint Eastwood.
 One of the more interesting connections is to both accused murderer Lizzie Borden and actress Elizabeth Montgomery who ironically portrayed Lizzie Borden in a movie.
 Another interesting although more distant connection is to that of New Yorker author Anthony West.
 Anthony West was the illegitimate son of author H.G.
 Wells and Cicily Fairchild, or better known as author Rebecca West.